galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 We took inspiration from [Software Carpentry](https://software-carpentry.org) and collected everything on a GitHub repository: [https://github.com/galaxyproject/training-material](https://github.com/galaxyproject/training-material).
 We decided on a structure focusing on tutorials with hands-on activities; fitting both for online self-training but also for workshops.
 Each tutorial follows the same structure and comes with a virtualised instance allowing you to run the training anywhere you have resources available.

-Here you will learn how to create a new tutorial by developing a small tutorial that explains how to use BLAST.
+Here you will learn how to create a new tutorial by developing a small tutorial explaining how to retrieve climate data from Copernicus (using **Copernicus Climate Data Store** tool).

 > ### Agenda
 >